 Here are some practical reasons for that:

-The true intent of any Analytics toolset, be it a Report, Dashboard, Scorecard or a Search interface, is to get answers backed by data, for decision making.
+The true intent of any Analytics toolset, be it a Report, Dashboard, Scorecard or a Search interface, is to get answers backed by data, for data-driven decision making.

 Every metric or a visual or a report just tries to improve the user’s ability to derive the answer for the questions they might have; not necessarily to the questions they really have.